-Tiny Casita: converting a $200 trailer into a sweet mobile casa #Home#living small#Mexico#mobile home#RV#tiny home August 28 | Ariel Meadow Stallings offbeatbride Thanks to the Tiny House Blog for introducing me to Greg Fowkes' story.
+Tiny Casita: converting a $200 trailer into a sweet mobile casa #Home#living small#Mexico#mobile home#RV#tiny home August 28 2012 | Ariel arielmstallings Thanks to the Tiny House Blog for introducing me to Greg Fowkes' story.
 He's a new dad who's converting a crapped out $200 trailer into an amazing modern mobile home that he, his wife, and their new baby can drive down to Mexico and live in.
 There were many towns we loved, but none that offered the variety and excitement as Sayulita.
 We settled on a quiet lot along a river, just outside of town and about a 15-minute walk to the ocean.
 Since then we had our fence and retaining wall built, and now we're in the process of having an old fashioned well dug for water.
 We hope to be completely off the grid, which works out perfectly as there are no utilities to our lot.
 When you think about getting back to basics, what could be more basic than family?
 Change starts at home.
 The circle grows wider.
 We're happier.
 We enjoy our lives.
 The connection between each other grows stronger.
 The world is a better place, or at the very least, our "tiny" world is a better place.
 While the Tiny House Blog has an introduction to Greg's story, you can read TONS more about his progress on his blog, Tiny Casita.
-Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dorks out hard in Seattle, WA.
+Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
+Subscribe to her newsletter to get the behind-the-scenes stuff.
 PREVIOUS What do you do with YOUR fruit stickers?
 NEXT Heirloom Wooden Toys has eco-friendly toys that won't break five days after you buy them Show/Hide comments [ 1 ] Whenever I see these families traveling, I get so crazy jealous!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.